 Environmental Management Systems (EMS)

 Logistics and transport activities have been identified as having a major impact on the environment.
-Consequently, significant legislation at both national and international level has started to be produced.
-Targets for improving environmental performance have been set by the international community via a range of international agreements and meetings, from the Rio Earth Summit in 1992 to the adoption of the Sustainable Development Goals at Rio+20 in 2015 and the climate change related meetings of the Kyoto Protocol, in particular the Paris Accord, also adopted in 2015.
-International agreements of particular relevance to logisticians include the Basel-Rotterdam-Stockholm conventions on management of wastes, the Montreal Protocol on protecting the ozone layer (covering substances including air conditioning gases) and the Minamata convention on phasing out mercury.
+Consequently, authorities have started to develop significant legislation at both national and international level.
+Targets for improving environmental performance have been set by the international community via a range of international agreements and meetings, from the Rio Earth Summit in 1992 to the adoption of the Sustainable Development Goals at Rio+20 in 2015 and the climate change related meetings of the Kyoto Protocol, in particular the Paris Accord.
+International agreements of particular relevance to logistics personnel include the Basel-Rotterdam-Stockholm conventions on management of wastes, the Montreal Protocol on protecting the ozone layer (covering substances including air conditioning gases) and the Minamata convention on phasing out mercury.

-Environmental impacts are best managed using a systematic approach that helps organizations to understand all their impacts and address them in some sort of priority order.
-The most common tool is an environmental management system (EMS), and the best known approach to EMS is laid out by the International Organization of Standards (ISO) 14000 series of standards.
-The ISO 14000 family addresses various aspects of environmental management and have been adopted by more than 300,000 organizations world wide.
-The very first two standards deal with environmental management systems (EMS).
+Environmental impacts are best managed using a systematic approach that helps organisations to understand all their impacts and address them in some sort of priority order.
+The most common tool is an environmental management system (EMS), and the best known approach to EMS is laid out by the International Organisation of Standards (ISO) 14000 series of standards.
+The ISO 14000 family addresses various aspects of environmental management and have been adopted by more than 300,000 organisations worldwide.
+The first three standards deal with environmental management systems (EMS).

 The other standards and guidelines in the family address specific environmental aspects, including: